Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/New-AzNetworkInterface.md

     - `[SourceAddressPrefix <String>]`: The CIDR or source IP range.
 Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
 If this is an ingress rule, specifies where network traffic originates from.
     - `[SourceApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as source.
     - `[SourcePortRange <String>]`: The source port or range.
 Integer or range between 0 and 65535.
 Asterisk '*' can also be used to match all ports.
-  - `[DnsSettingAppliedDnsServer <String[]>]`: If the VM that uses this NIC is part of an Availability Set, then this list will have the union of all DNS servers from all NICs that are part of the Availability Set.
-This property is what is configured on each of those VMs.
-  - `[DnsSettingDnsServer <String[]>]`: List of DNS servers IP addresses.
+  - `[DnsServer <String[]>]`: List of DNS servers IP addresses.
 Use 'AzureProvidedDNS' to switch to azure provided DNS resolution.
 'AzureProvidedDNS' value cannot be combined with other IPs, it must be the only value in dnsServers collection.
-  - `[DnsSettingInternalDnsNameLabel <String>]`: Relative DNS name for this NIC used for internal communications between VMs in the same virtual network.
-  - `[DnsSettingInternalDomainNameSuffix <String>]`: Even if internalDnsNameLabel is not specified, a DNS entry is created for the primary NIC of the VM.
-This DNS name can be constructed by concatenating the VM name with the value of internalDomainNameSuffix.
-  - `[DnsSettingInternalFqdn <String>]`: Fully qualified DNS name supporting internal communications between VMs in the same virtual network.
   - `[EnableAcceleratedNetworking <Boolean?>]`: If the network interface is accelerated networking enabled.
   - `[EnableIPForwarding <Boolean?>]`: Indicates whether IP forwarding is enabled on this network interface.
   - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.